ibm-cloud-docs/databases-for-redis/dashboard-overview.md

 ## Instance Administration API

 You can manage your {{site.data.keyword.databases-for-redis}} service through the {{site.data.keyword.cloud_notm}} databases API.
-This panel provides the essential information for any user wanting to use of this capability.
+This panel provides the essential information for using the API.

 ### Foundation Endpoint